jillian-moore/jillian-moore/README.md

 # Welcome!
 I'm Jillian Moore.

-I’m double majoring in Economics and Journalism and minoring in Data Science at Northwestern University.
+I’m a student at Northwestern University pursuing a double major in Economics and Journalism with a minor in Data Science.

 Below are a few highlights — feel free to explore my repos or reach out!